 In practice, we go well beyond what basic security frameworks require.
 For example:

 - Instead of scheduled and narrowly scoped penetration testing required by these security frameworks, we conduct ongoing penetration testing through HackerOne's open bounty program.

 - We use local 2-factor-auth (hardware keys, fingerprint scanners, etc) for any employee accessing customer data in the course of providing customer support.

 - Although the General Data Protection Regulation (GDPR) applies only to customers within the EU, we hold to this standard for all customers even though 95% of them are in the US.

 Planning Center allows an overarching permission which has access to all applications, the Organization Administrator.
 However, the Organization Administrator does not have access to Giving by default because Giving access is more tightly controlled.
 Even an Organization Administrator needs to be given permission to access Giving.

-In order to have access to Giving, a person must be added by another Giving Administrator.
-When a new Giving Administrator is added, all other Giving Administrators are emailed about the change.
-When someone's Giving access is revoked, they have to be added back by a current Administrator, even if they're the one who originally created the account.
+In order to have access to Giving, a person must be added by a Giving Administrator.
+When a new Giving user is added, all Giving Administrators are emailed about the change.
+When someone's Giving access is revoked, they have to be added back by a current Administrator, even if they're the one who originally set up the account.